Ranger uses stun gun on man operating drone over lava lake

 ORANGE shading indicates a high-quality, scaled plan is available in the Outerzone (OZ) website.
 The number indicates the OZ ID Number.
 The ID number is hyperlinked to the OZ page for the plan.

-GREEN shading indicates a scaled plan is available in one of the RCM Plans Threads at RCGroups (column headings are hyperlinks).
+GREEN shading indicates a scaled plan is available in the RCM Plans Thread at RCGroups (column headings are hyperlinks).
 The number(s) indicates the Post number(s) where plans, articles, and unscaled images.
-Dark Green and Bold numbers in a separate column are posts in Elijah's thread; where he is posting scaled plans and articles in a catalog format.
-A lighter green is used for the RCM Plans thread.
+Dark Green is used for the RCM Plans thread.
 Post numbers marked with a star '*' indicate the presence of an unscaled plan. post numbers marked with the letter 'a' indicate that only an article is present.
-A SAND BROWN color is used to indicate that there is an empty post on Elijah's thread waiting for files to be added.

 Here is an opinion article from the April, 1957 issue of Flying Models.